COMPAS: A Distributed Multi-Party SWAP Test for Parallel Quantum Algorithms: Acknowledgments

 \section{Acknowledgments}

 The authors would like to acknowledge Brenda Rubenstein and James Tompkin for helpful discussions, mentorship and feedback.

-This research was supported by PNNL’s Quantum Algorithms and Architecture for Domain Science (QuAADS) Laboratory Directed Research and Development (LDRD) Initiative.
+This research was supported by the U.S. Department of Energy, Office of Science, Advanced Scientific Computing Research under contract number DE-SC0025384 and PNNL’s Quantum Algorithms and Architecture for Domain Science (QuAADS) Laboratory Directed Research and Development (LDRD) Initiative.
 The Pacific Northwest National Laboratory is operated by Battelle for the U.S. Department of Energy under Contract DE-AC05-76RL01830.
 This research was also supported by the DARPA MeasQuIT program (HR0011-24-9-0359).

+YD acknowledges support by the National Science Foundation (under awards CCF-2312754 and CCF-2338063), the Department of Energy Co-Design Center for Quantum Advantage (C2QA), DARPA (HR-0011-23-3-00019), QuantumCT (under NSF Engines award ITE-2302908), Boehringer Ingelheim, and NSF NQVL-ERASE (under award OSI-2435244).
+External interest disclosure: YD is a scientific advisor to, and receives consulting fees from Quantum Circuits, Inc.